morandg/zephyr-blinky-advanced/README.md

 ```

 # Porting this app
-To port this application to other boards, add an device tree overlay with the
+To port this application to other boards, add a device tree overlay with the
 following aliases

 ```c